 Methods of Assessment

-Assessment: The award will be assessed as part of a two-day course, candidates will be expected to demonstrate the following skills with a Bell Boat and crew successfully and safely:
+Assessment: The assessment for the Bell Boat Helm is 1 day, candidates will be expected to demonstrate the following skills with a Bell Boat and crew successfully and safely:

 Certification: Candidates who successfully complete the course will receive a certificate from their National Association.